Bot MD API Integration

 /api/v1/calendarsList available calendars/providers/api/v1/patientLook up patient by name, DOB, phone/api/v1/availabilityGet available time slots/api/v1/appointmentsCreate a new appointment/api/v1/appointmentsList appointments for a patient/api/v1/appointments/:id/rescheduleReschedule an appointment/api/v1/appointments/:id/cancelCancel an appointmentWebhook Integration

-Required webhook events:
+Supported webhook events:

 - •